uwblueprint/cdc-backend/README.md

    Note: you will only need to do the above command once.
 1. Activate the virtual environment: `. ./env/bin/activate`
 1. Install the requirements: `pip install -r requirements.txt`
 1. One time - install the required pre-commit hooks: `pre-commit install` - this will ensure that each time you `git commit` in this repo, it will run some lint checks.
 It won't let you commit unless the link checks pass.
+Note that this means you may have to run `git commit` multiple times, as each `git commit` will attempt to fix the files!
+Some files may fail to auto-fix, in which case, you will have to ensure you fix them.

 Once you have the requirements installed, you should be able to develop by just activating the environment (step 2).